 “Million Dollar Listing doesn’t deter the negative image of a real estate agent having a sleazy reputation.
 Episodes show agents making backhanded deals that perpetuate the stereotype.
 But that’s the drama of TV.
 If someone followed me around with a camera, they’d be bored.
 The real work can be frustrating and tedious, and wouldn’t translate well to TV.”

-- Whether you want to believe it or not, the shows are staged
+8. Whether you want to believe it or not, some shows are staged

 “I only watch House Hunters International when it’s in a cool destination like New Zealand, to see what properties are like.
 But it’s harder to watch knowing it’s all fake drama of ‘I can’t decide!’ when the buyer has actually already purchased a property.
-Million Dollar Listing is also staged to a certain extent.
+Other shows are also staged to a certain extent.
 The circumstances around a buyer or property might seem tense and uncertain, but they always know the offer will come together.”

 9. The agents on Million Dollar Listing are real, successful agents–and people!

 “I sometimes watch House Hunters or Flip or Flop but mostly Million Dollar Listing, which is fun because I’ve done deals with those agents.
 The properties on Million Dollar Listing Los Angeles are properties shown on TV are often homes I know,” he said.
 “I’d watch even if I weren’t an agent, but because it’s my industry, it’s interesting to see how the business is portrayed.
 But I’m not watching myself; I’m watching a glorified version of my workday.